 An increase in [K+] in the ECF will promote the movement of K+ into cells, down its concentration gradient.
 However, the internal balance of K+ is not this simple and there are other factors to consider.

 When we eat a meal, insulin is secreted by the pancreas in response to increased K+ concentrations in the blood.
 This increases the activity of Na+/K+-ATPase, therefore moving the excess K+ into cells.
 This homeostatic mechanism helps to prevent dangerous rises in [K+] after eating.
 Other hormones which act on Na+/K+-ATPase channels include aldosterone and catecholamines.

 Alkalosis will also cause a decrease in ECF [K+].
 This is due to the close relationship of [K+] with the pH of the ECF.
 A decrease in the concentration of H+ ions (i.e. an increase in pH) will lead to H+ ions being transported out of cells.
 This causes a reciprocal shift of K+ into cells, thereby lowering the concentration of K+ in the ECF.
 Conversely, an increase in H+ ion concentration (acidosis) causes H+ to move into cells, drawing K+ out.

 Mechanisms for shifting K+ out of cells

-A low concentration of ECF K+ promotes the movement of K+ out of cells down its concentration gradient.
+A low concentration of ECF K+ promotes the movement of K+ out of cells, down its concentration gradient.

+Acidosis also cause an increase in the concentration of ECF K+.
+Cell lysis will also cause the release of intracellular K+ into the ECF.
 If plasma tonicity becomes increased, water will leave cells to compensate.
 This will increase the intracellular concentration of K+, causing it to leave the cell and enter the ECF down its concentration gradient.